-Updated 12/1/17.
-Intrinsic aging is determined by heredity, your genetic programming that controls the hormones responsible for aging.
-The skin will certainly behave differently under the influences of these hormones, but how do they affect it from ages 40-50?
+Updated 12/30/17.
+Intrinsic aging is determined by heredity, your genetic programming on a cellular level that controls the hormones responsible for aging.
+The skin will behave differently under the influences of these hormones, but how will you be affected from ages 40-50?

-The environmental aging from sun exposure in your younger years is now becoming increasingly visible.
+The environmental aging from past sun exposure in your younger years is now becoming increasingly visible.
 Lines around the eyes, between the eyebrows, on the forehead, and around the mouth are all more prevalent.
 Brown spots start to appear and around age 45, you can start to notice a loss of volume and tone in the skin.
 The face will start to form what is known as jowls; sagging skin in the chin, neck and jawline area.
 Hormonal swings tied to aging account for an increase in facial hair (peach fuzz), especially on the cheeks and upper lip.

 In the last one to two years of peri-menopause (age 48-49), the decline in estrogen accelerates.
 At this stage, many women experience menopausal symptoms.

 Here are my expert tips for getting your skin to look more radiant, firm and smoother in your 40s.

 Get serious about caring for your skin by adding in a few more steps in your skin routine.
-By the 40s, hopefully you’ve already committed to a good skin care home care routine.
+By the 40s, hopefully, you’ve already committed to a good skin care home care routine.
 For best results, your regimen should go beyond the basic steps of cleansing, toning and moisturizing and include the addition of a few extra steps.
 This might include using an eye cream and a skin serum every morning and night.
-(Here’s proof that a skin serum really works.)
-You would also greatly benefit from using at-home peel and mask once a week to give your skin added results in keeping it smooth, supple and even-toned.
-By putting in the extra effort, you’ll get the reward of healthier-acting and younger-looking skin quickly.
+You would also greatly benefit from using an at-home peel and mask once a week to give your skin added results by keeping it smooth, supple and even-toned.
+When you put in the extra effort, you’ll get the reward of healthier-acting and younger-looking skin.

 Look for ways to manage facial hair and peach fuzz.
-When the skin has a lot of light hairs, it’s not going to look as smooth or be light reflective like you’ll want it to be.
+When the skin has a lot of light hairs, it’s not going to look as smooth or be as glow-y as you want it to be.
 Plus, liquid foundation makeup is harder to blend in when the skin is fuzzy.
 Waxing, shaving, dermaplaning or threading are all options to consider to keep visible hair less noticeable.
 These are all considered safe methods of hair removal and will NOT encourage increased hair growth.
-In fact, I shave my face.

-Be sure to use high-performance ingredients like retinol and exfoliating acids to improve your skin’s texture.
-Keeping the skin looking younger longer is all about prevention, so now is a good time to introduce potent and proven formulas to visibly slow down how quickly the skin shows aging.
+Use high-performance ingredients like retinol and exfoliating acids to improve your skin’s texture.
+Keeping the skin looking younger longer is all about prevention, so during your 40s is a good time to introduce potent and proven formulas to visibly slow down how quickly the skin shows aging.
 Smoothing ingredients like peptides, acids, and retinol will help boost cell metabolism, plump skin and stimulate fibroblast to lay down new collagen.
 It’s never too late to introduce these types of products but the sooner you do it, the better.
 Read the Beginner’s Guide To Using Retinol Or Prescription Retinoids and the Beginner’s Guide To Exfoliation to learn much more about how to get started.

-Keep the skin glowing by using skin care products containing vasodilators.
-This includes ingredients such as vitamin B3, spearmint and ginseng, which work to give the skin a pick-me-up!
-When applied topically to the skin, these ingredients work to gently dilate the blood vessels, therefore, allowing the skin to accommodate more nutrient-rich blood and oxygen.
+Keep the skin glowing by using skin care products with energy-boosting ingredients.
+This includes ingredients such as vitamin B3 (niacinamide), rosemary and ginseng, which all work to give the skin a pick-me-up.
+When applied topically to the skin, these ingredients help allow the skin to accommodate more nutrient-rich blood and oxygen.
 With continued use, you can get skin that looks radiant from inside out.
-Energy Boosting Toner and Mint Buffing Beads are both great for giving a fresh glow.
+I recommend Energy Boosting Toner and Mint Buffing Beads are both great for giving a fresh glow.

-Use a skin brightener to fade brown spots.
+Use a natural skin brightener to visibly fade brown spots and discoloration.
 Did you know that melanocyte cells decrease about 10% every decade after the age of 30 which results in irregular pigmentation?
 Using a natural skin lightener is really important to fade brown spots.
 Also, researchers have found that when you use a serum containing both vitamin C and E underneath sunscreen, it helps to provide four times the protection of sunscreen alone.
 Recommended skin brightener: Vitamin C&E Treatment There are many types of vitamin C (ascorbic acid, alpha lipoic acid, and l-ascorbic acid are a few examples) but I have found that magnesium ascorbyl phosphate works best for fading discoloration and it’s the one I have chosen to use in my formula.

 Always choose products for YOUR skin type.
 Your friend may tell you about some fabulous product that she loves or you’ll read in a magazine about a product that a celebrity uses, but that doesn’t mean it will work for your skin.
 The main reason you may not show improved results is that they aren’t suited to your skin’s specific needs.
 If you’re still buying products based on the basic dry, normal and oily skin types (and your skin is anything but that!), look at these nine skin types or simply take this Skin Type Quiz.
 It will help you learn what your skin really requires for it to look and feel its best.

-Schedule professional skin care treatments.
+Get professional skin care treatments.
 Especially in the 40s when the signs of aging are settling in due to hormone changes, putting your skin in the hands of a professional is so important to give a boost of results.
-Skin care products at home can only do so much, and professional treatments like facials, micro current, lasers and chemical peels all work to give a lot of improvement.
+Skin care products at home will play their part but professional treatments like facials, micro-current, lasers and chemical peels all work to give a lot of improvement.
 Botox and dermal fillers are options, too but read this first.

-Wear sunscreen every single day, rain or shine.
+Wear sunscreen every single day—even when indoors or on cloudy days.
 Research indicates that 78% of all sun damage incurred in a lifetime is from incidental exposure.
 It’s all those times when you don’t think you’re getting sun because you aren’t out there long enough to actually get a tan.
-Driving in the car and walking down the street on a cloudy day are still very damaging to your skin.
+Driving in the car and walking down the street on a cloudy day is still very damaging to your skin.
 Just because you don’t purposely seek out a tan doesn’t mean you’re not getting the sun’s harmful rays.
 On days that are spent indoors, you’re still getting the damaging rays coming through windows in the form of daylight.
 Wear a sunscreen built into your moisturizer, applied to both your face and neck, every day, 365 days a year, rain or shine, inside or out.
 It’s the easiest and most effective way to slow down how quickly your skin will visibly age.
 I recommend Daily Protection SPF 30 for those in their 40s since it’s very lightweight and will not clog the pores.

 Get adult hormonal breakouts under control.
-By now, you should be getting fewer breakouts now that oil production has slowed down but It is still very common to get breakouts in your 40s and it’s all hormonally induced—especially if they are hard, cystic bumps that develop deep within the skin and linger for weeks.
-Here is how to prevent adult hormonal breakouts.
+By now, you should be getting fewer breakouts now that oil production has slowed down but It is still common to get breakouts in your 40s.
+It’s all hormonally induced—especially if they are hard, cystic bumps that develop deep within the skin and linger for weeks.
+Read how to prevent adult hormonal breakouts.

 Want to learn more?
 Here are 34 helpful tips.